T

 neighborhood

-Wander through this charming village of traditional Korean houses (hanoks) nestled between Gyeongbokgung and Changdeokgung Palaces.
-Enjoy the picturesque alleys and get a glimpse into Seoul's past.
+Wander through this charming traditional Korean village, nestled between Gyeongbokgung and Changdeokgung Palaces.
+It's a living museum with hundreds of traditional houses (hanoks) that have been preserved for centuries.
+Enjoy the picturesque alleys and unique architecture.

 • Be mindful that people live here; keep noise levels down.

-• Look for small artisan shops and traditional tea houses.
+• Look for small craft shops and tea houses tucked away in the alleys.

 A short walk from Gyeongbokgung Palace.